TheRedBrain/rpg-inventory/README.md

 ## Advancement Locked Items

-An item stack that has the "rpginventory:advancement_locked" component has one of 3 different 'status' modes, saved in the component and updated when opening the inventory screen.
+An item stack that has the "rpginventory:advancement_locked" component has one of 3 different 'status' modes, which is saved in the component.

 The different modes are:
 - 'not_unlocked'